Candesartan: NHS information and prescribing guide

 Prescribing information:

-- Available in 2 mg, 4 mg, 8 mg, 16 mg and 32 mg tablets
+- It comes in 2 mg, 4 mg, 8 mg, 16 mg, and 32 mg tablets.

-- Available on standard NHS prescription
+- You can get it on a standard NHS prescription.

 NICE positioning: